Quick Answer

 - Unmarried long-term partners, especially those with shared property or children, who need to protect each other against the Intestacy Rules.

-- Couples with children from previous relationships — Mirror Wills can handle this, though a Comprehensive Will with trust provisions may be a better fit depending on the family structure.
+- Couples with children from previous relationships — Mirror Wills can handle this, though a referral to a solicitor may be appropriate where the family structure is genuinely complex.
 We will advise during review.

 What Mirror Wills include